HRNPH/Proxmox-k8s-Terraform/README.md

 - Ansible 2.9 or later
 - SSH access to the Proxmox nodes
 - SSH key for Ansible access to the Proxmox nodes
-- Template VM with cloud-init
+- Template VM with cloud-init (you could use my [packer setup](https://github.com/HRNPH/HomePacker) for that)
 - Tested on ubuntu 24.04 but it work with whatever version that got microk8s on snap --classic

 # Running the code